Into the Hedge, Columbus, Indiana

 The Arbor Vitae hedgerow at the Miller Garden is a modern icon of landscape and architecture.
 While the glass walls of Saarinen’s Miller House disappear – erasing the boundary between inside and outside – the densely planted hedgerow on the perimeter defines a hard edge to the site between the streets and the private grounds of the Miller residence.

-The 70 year-old Arbor Vitae trees are due to be replaced.
+The 70-year-old Arbor Vitae trees are due to be replaced.
 It was an opportunity for a project to create a different and more engaging relationship with this modern icon.

 In partnership with the Miller House and Garden, SO–IL procured 130 living Arbor Vitae trees and placed them in a large hammock structure on the lawn of the Bartholomew County Courthouse.
 After the exhibition the trees can be permanently planted in the garden, making a direct link between the installation’s original architectural inspiration and a contribution to the stewardship of one of Columbus, Indiana’s seven National Historic Landmarks.

-The over-sized hammock is made by hand with nylon webbing – its color taken from the color palette Alexander Girard developed for the dining chairs at the Miller House.
+The over-sized hammock is made by hand with nylon webbing – its color is taken from the color palette Alexander Girard developed for the dining chairs at the Miller House.
 For the other components of the installation simple off-the-shelf agricultural and construction materials were used to ensure that everything could have a life afterward.
-The gabions, mulch, limestone and stakes that comprise the planters and central pathway will all be recycled into local infrastructure projects.
+The gabions, mulch, limestone, and stakes that comprise the planters and central pathway will all be recycled into local infrastructure projects.

 Committed to taking a critical approach to preservation and material use, “Into the Hedge,” temporarily re-organizes the elements of local construction and landscape as well as recognizable modern architecture into a memorable experience and a new landmark.